vexide/vexide/README.md

 ```

 > [!NOTE]
-> If you don't want to use `cargo-v5` to build your project, you can effectively do the same thing that it's doing by running `cargo build --target armv7a-vex-v5 -Zbuild-std=core,alloc,compiler_builtins`
+> Using `cargo-v5` is optional if you just want to test if your changes compile.
+In order to upload programs or examples, you will need to use `cargo-v5`.

 ## Testing Your Changes